AnnahGrace/DAR---Final-Project/README.md

   - ANOVA
   - Effect size (focus on Hedge's g calculation)
   - Forest plots
-  - If I have time left over, I will jump into factor analysis (because this sounds really cool)
+  - If I have time left over, I will jump into factor analysis (because this looks really cool)

 My new timeline is as follows:
   - Thursday